A new week, a new travel quiz.

 A crisp autumn day three years ago, the girls and I walked through this cemetery.
 It was a melancholic walk past the graves of hopeful immigrants, of children, of those never found.
 Two questions this time: Where in the world is this cemetery and what did the people in this section – from several countries and all walks of life – have in common?

 A winner will be selected among those who give the correct answer.
-She/he will be featured here on “Where in the world?” and on the Sophie’s World Facebook fan page with his/her name, blog, twitter handle and a short bio.
+They will be featured here on “Where in the world?” and on Sophie’s World Facebook fan page with their name, blog, SoMe channel of choice and a short bio.

 Moderation is switched on, so don’t worry about giving away the answer if you know it.
 All comments will be published simultaneously on Saturday.
 So go on, have a guess!